 Nova Southeastern University, College of Psychology, Master of Science in Counseling, Clinical Mental Health Counseling Concentration meets the educational degree completion requirements for licensure in the state of Florida as a Licensed Mental Health Counselor (LMHC), and certification requirements for the National Certified Counselor (NCC) credential from the National Board for Certified Counselors.
-Requirements for professional licensure and certification can vary drastically by state.
-At this time, the College of Psychology cannot confirm whether its Master of Science in Counseling degree meets all of the educational, licensure, and certification requirements in all states.
-Further, these requirements can change frequently and often without notice.
+The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), has granted an 8-year accreditation to the M.S. in Counseling, Clinical Mental Health Counseling (CMHC) concentration at Nova Southeastern University.